New Patients- Referral & intake process

 Other care and referral options

-• while you wait for your paediatrician appointment
+• While you wait for your paediatrician appointment

-• or if your child’s referral cannot be accepted at this time.
+• Or if your child’s referral cannot be accepted at this time.

 Summary: